Cyclokitty/100-days-of-code/log.md

 Whooo boy.
 More work on the Caesar's cipher and I'm nearly there!
 It mostly works but if someone uses a largish number for a key (like 65) then the result alphabet search gets squirrely.
 I think I need a while loop to work it out.
 And then there is a line of code I need to return a message.
 I'll have to look back a bit in the notes and sort it out.

 Also, finished a chapter in the data structures and algos book.
 I'm learning about Stacks. it's quite cool.

+## Day 53: February 25, 2017

+Finished the Caesars Cipher!
+It works!
+It passed the tests!
+It's over 200 lines of code!

+Still have the crack the passwoard question to do.
+I sped thru it and made a mess of it.
+I was tired.